 Were you aware that winning and performing a federal government contact was only part of being a successful government contractor?
 Many federal contract awards are contingent upon the determination of whether a contractor's accounting system meets the established requirements, follows specific written accounting policies, and maintains an accounting system that can perform specific cost, timekeeping, and billing functions.
 Agencies conduct unique "financial health" audits prior to awarding some contracts.
 Be proactive and be prepared!

-This presentation will provide an overview of the Defense Contract Audit Agency including the responsibilities and duties.
-The types of DCAA audits that can be performed throughout the various phases of a contract will be discussed.
-Finally, participants will learn about the DCAA Internet resources and presentations that are available.
+This presentation will provide an overview of the Defense Contract Audit Agency (DCAA) including its responsibilities and duties, the types of DCAA audits performed throughout various contract phases, and the DCAA Internet resources and presentations that are available.

-Along with an DCAA Overview, the following topics will also be presented:
+Along with a DCAA Overview, the following topics will also be presented:

 Provisional Billing Rates